Britain’s Covid rebound was quicker than thought, ‘extraordinary’ new data shows

 The revision neuters a key attack line for Labour, which has highlighted the claim Britain is the only G7 country still poorer than before the pandemic.

-Jeremy Hunt said “those determined to talk down the British economy have been proved wrong”.
+Chancellor Jeremy Hunt said “those determined to talk down the British economy have been proved wrong”.

 However, it came as separate figures showed Britain’s troubled manufacturing sector last month shrank at its fastest rate since the pandemic, and that the average UK house price fell in August at the sharpest annual rate seen in 14 years.

-The chancellor said: “There are many battles still to win, most of all against inflation so we can ease cost of living pressures on families.
-But if we stick to the plan we can look forward to healthy growth which according to the IMF will be faster than Germany, France, and Italy in the long term.”
+Mr Hunt said: “There are many battles still to win, most of all against inflation so we can ease cost of living pressures on families.
+But if we stick to the plan we can look forward to healthy growth which, according to the IMF, will be faster than Germany, France, and Italy in the long term.”

 The changes, which added almost 2 per cent to the size of Britain’s economy, mean the UK no longer has the worst growth record among G7 countries since 2019.